100yann/Bash-Git-Commands/README.md

 git branch X - creates a new branch with the name X
 git switch X - switches to an existing branch
 git switch -c X - creates and switches to branch X
-git branch -d X - delets branch X
+git branch -d X - delets branch X, only possible if you're not currently on specified branch
+git branch -m X - rename the branch you're currently on to X

 adding a file/directory within a .gitignore file will stop git from tracking changes to these files and commiting them; asterisk *.extension* will ignore all files with the specified extension, folder/ will ignore an entire directory